Christopher Tolkien: Career

 Tolkien was for a long time part of the critical audience for his father's fiction, first as a child listening to tales of Bilbo Baggins (published as The Hobbit), and then as a teenager and young adult offering feedback on The Lord of the Rings throughout its 15-year gestation.
 He also redrew his father's working maps for inclusion in The Lord of the Rings.
-His father invited him to join the Inklings, a literary discussion group, when Christopher was 21 years old.
+His father invited him to join the Inklings, a literary discussion group, when he was 21 years old.
 His father called this "a quite unprecedented honour".
 He became a lecturer in English language at St Catherine's Society, Oxford in 1954.

 Away from his father's writings, he published The Saga of King Heidrek the Wise: "Translated from the Icelandic with Introduction, Notes and Appendices by Christopher Tolkien" in 1960.
 Later, he followed in his father's footsteps, becoming a lecturer and tutor in English language at New College, Oxford in 1963.

-In 1967 his father named him as his literary executor, and more specifically as his co-author of The Silmarillion.
+In 1967, his father named him as his literary executor, and more specifically as his co-author of The Silmarillion.
 After his father's death in 1973, he took a large quantity of legendarium manuscripts to his Oxfordshire home, where he converted a barn into a workspace.
 He and the young Guy Gavriel Kay started work on the documents, discovering by 1975 how complex the task was likely to be.
-In September 1975 he resigned from New College to work exclusively on editing his father's writings.
+In September 1975, he resigned from New College to work exclusively on editing his father's writings.
 He moved to France and continued this task for 45 years.
 In all, he edited and published 24 volumes of his father's writings, most of them to do with the Middle-earth legendarium.

-In 2016 Christopher won a Bodley Medal, an award that recognises outstanding contributions to literature, culture, science, and communication.
+In 2016, he won a Bodley Medal, an award that recognises outstanding contributions to literature, culture, science, and communication.

 He served as chairman of the Tolkien Estate, the entity formed to handle the business side of his father's literary legacy, and as a trustee of the Tolkien Charitable Trust.
 He resigned as director of the estate in 2017.